 Seasonal Merchandise Planning

-Customer preferences change with the seasons.
+Ecommerce seasonality is unavoidable because customer preferences change with the seasons.
 What does remain constant is your need for optimized merchandise planning.
 Why must you implement proper merchandise planning?
 Here are a few reasons:

 - To optimize cost management and pricing according to the market, therefore achieving better turnover